nimishamishra95/power-outage-analysis/README.md

 By Nimisha Mishra

-If you are viewing this repository, access the report [here](https://nimishamishra95.github.io/power-outage-analysis/).
+If you are viewing this repository, access the report **[here]**(https://nimishamishra95.github.io/power-outage-analysis/).

 # Introduction

-## Context & Guiding Question
+### Context & Guiding Question

 Major power outages are disruptive events that affect daily life, compromise public safety, and create significant economic burdens across the United States.
 Understanding not just when and where outages occur, but also why they last as long as they do, is essential for improving grid resilience and preparing infrastructure for a changing climate.
 This project uses a dataset from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure (LASCI), which tracks major power outages across the continental U.S. The dataset includes 1,534 rows detailing the geographical, climatic, and operational characteristics of each event, offering a view of outage patterns, impacts, and regional factors.

 The question I chose to guide my analysis is:
-WRITE
+How do climate region and the categorical cause of an outage influence the duration of major power outages?

 This question matters because climate variability is playing an increasingly important role in electrical grid stability.
 As extreme temperatures, seasonal anomalies, and shifting climate patterns become more frequent, understanding how they relate to outage duration can help policymakers, energy providers, and communities better anticipate vulnerabilities and allocate resources effectively.
 By analyzing these data, we can see whether certain climatic conditions contribute to longer outages, and if so, in what ways.

-## Relevant Columns
+### Relevant Columns

 To answer this question, I have narrowed down the scope of the dataset (56 variables) to the following 14 key variables from the dataset: